 How do you make Instant Pot Barbacoa Beef?

 - Prepare the beef – Cut the briskets or chuck roasts into small chunks.
-We like cutting into larger pieces, but feel free to cut into smaller once.
+We like cutting into larger pieces, but feel free to cut into smaller ones.
 Both versions are totally fine.

 - Prepare the sauce – Mix beef broth, chipotle chiles in adobo sauce, garlic, onion, lime juice, apple cider vinegar, and other sauce ingredients.